osg-htc/virtual-school-pilot-2020/docs/materials/osg/ex2-login-scp.md

 1. Install WinSCP from <https://winscp.net/eng/index.php>
 1. Start WinSCP and enter your SSH credentials for `login04.osgconnect.net`
-1. Copy the tarball containing OSG exercise 1 to your laptop
+1. Copy the tarball containing dHTC exercise 1 to your laptop

 ### Extra challenge: Using rsync